HarshitPython/xo/README.md

 # xo
-XO game with the help of tkinter.
+Tic Tac Toe game with the help of tkinter.